mg4gh/MGMapViewer/docs/Features/MainTrackFeatures/Dashboard/dashboard.md

 ## Main Track Feature: dashboard

-The following snapshot is copied from the track visualization feature.
+The following snapshot shows one selected track.

 <img src="./SelectedTrack.png" width="400" />&nbsp;

-But now we want to focus on the dashboard entry.
+Now we want to focus on the dashboard entry.
 Each dashboard entry contains five values:
 - Segment indicator:
   - **All**: covers the whole track,